gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/capture-features.rst

 Features from the Gini Capture SDK
 ----------------------------------

-The capture feature uses our `Gini Capture SDK <https://github.com/gini/gini-capture-sdk-android/>`_.
+The capture feature uses our `Gini Capture SDK <https://github.com/gini/gini-mobile-android/tree/main/capture-sdk>`_.
 All features listed in its `documentation <https://developer.gini.net/gini-capture-sdk-android/html/features.html>`_ can be used here as well.

 An important difference is in how you configure the capture features.
-In the Gini Pay Bank SDK you need to use the ``CaptureConfiguration`` instead of the Gini Capture SDK's ``GiniCapture.Builder``.
+In the Gini Bank SDK you need to use the ``CaptureConfiguration`` instead of the Gini Capture SDK's ``GiniCapture.Builder``.
 The configuration names are the same so you can easily map them to the ``CaptureConfiguration``.